anapsix/dynamicinfradays/user/pages/2016-boston-home/_speakers/features.md

 menu: Speakers
 class: big
 features:
+    - header: <a href="/2016-boston-programme#borjab">Borja Burgos</a>
+      text: "Borja leads the product direction of Docker's commercial services and solutions in the cloud."
+      icon: user
     - header: <a href="/2016-boston-programme#ionelg">Ionel Gog</a>
       text: "Ionel co-leads the development of Firmament and worked with the Borg team at Google and the cluster infrastructure team at Facebook."
       icon: user